 We sell whole or half hogs that you can have processed to your specifications at a local abattoir in the Cowichan Valley.
 We will deliver and you can specify exactly what cuts you would like along with any special requests for bacon, ham, or sausage.

 We always ask for “butchers choice” and typically receive steaks, pork chops, ribs, ground pork, hocks, hams, sausage, bacon, and sausage.

 Raising Heritage Hogs sustainably and responsibly is a labour of love and not very profitable.
 We raise our pigs so we know where our food comes from and feel good about what we are eating, our abundance is passed on to you in a way that covers our costs and allows us to keep raising quality pork.

-We find 150lbs of pork, cut and wrapped, takes up around 10 cubic feet of freezer space and will feed a family of four for around 9 months.
+We find 150lbs of pork (often two market hogs worth), cut and wrapped, takes up around 10 cubic feet of freezer space and will feed a family of four for around 9 months.
 Bon Appetit!